ng-chicago/ng-chicago.github.io/_posts/2018-06-19-add-2-home-screen.md

 #### Next Steps  ####
  * Add logic to detect browser & version?
+ * Test what happens if prompt is placed in local storage

 #### Random Notes  ####
  * -- Clearing browsing data in Edge sometimes does not stop spinning?
 (06/19/2018)<br><br>